mserobabina/Python_APIs/README.md

 - Cloudiness (%) vs. Latitude
 - Wind Speed (mph) vs. Latitude

-The script accomplishes the following:
+A Python script accomplishes the following:
 - Randomly selects at least 500 unique (non-repeat) cities based on latitude and longitude.
 - Performs a weather check on each of the cities using a series of successive `API calls`.
 - Includes a print log of each city as it's being processed with the city number and city name.